Abdosamiir/React-Challenges/the-wild-oasis/README.md

+# The Wild Oasis first project i built with React query and supabase.

+## to log in use the following email and password

+### email: test@test.com

+### password: 12345678

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.